HuangJingying/Course_Work/README.md

 # Course_Work

-Codes of a couple of computing courses: (See corrospanding branches)
+Codes of a couple of computing courses: (See corresponding branches)

 ## 1. Course Name: C++ Programming (Programming Language: C++)